Common depression treatments include psychotherapy and antidepressant medication.

 As with all medications, antidepressants may cause undesired responses to the medication.
 While these side effects often diminish within a few weeks of use, some may persist for longer.

-Consult your doctor about the risks and benefits of a particular medication.
+Consult your healthcare provider about the risks and benefits of a particular medication.
 Many people find the benefits outweigh the risks; however, some people find it challenging to tolerate some side effects.
 You should always seek medical advice before stopping a medication.

 Drowsiness